AndrewGrant31/MultiCompilerCMakePresets/README.md

 Rename to reflect tothe new base you have just created, and make sure the inherit tag reflects your new base preset.

 ### Eg:
-The followng code is example only.
+The following code is example only.
 Not really a good idea to copy and paste it.
 Use the code within the file.

 copy a base preset: